JayL33z/SOC-Case-Studies/002/README.md

 III.
 What could have been done to detect/prevent this even before the ingestion of IOCs from external threat intelligence?
 - Highly recommend the use of a Web Application Firewall (WAF) security solution to detect and block network traffic with application-level attack signatures such as from LFI, SQL injections, XSS etc.
 - Based on criticality, ensure that security patches for all systems and applications must be implemented rapidly to mitigate risk as soon as possible.
+- If access to the WordPress admin panel from the Internet is neccessary for administrators, highly consider implementing the WordPress Multi-Factor Authentication (MFA/2FA) - https://wordpress.com/support/security/two-step-authentication/.